 Daniel Chamberlain, Gatineau Park patroller

-Daniel Chamberlain joined our team as a patroller on the snow biking trails this winter.
+Daniel Chamberlain joined our team as a patroller on the snow biking trails in winter 2019-2020.
 His mission?
 To patrol the snow biking trails, provide information and help for users, promote the code of ethics and safety rules, monitor trail conditions, and write patrol reports.

 Q: Why did you decide to join our team of volunteers?